 In fact, more than 125 breweries statewide (many of which are mentioned below) use Oregon Fruit Products; internationally it’s 500 or more.
 “Oregon is synonymous with quality throughout the world,” Sarles says.
 “We continue to add brewers from all across the country.”

-Here are 7 ways visitors can enjoy Oregon fruit this summer, in all of its glorious bounty:
+Here are 7 ways visitors can enjoy Oregon fruit this summer and beyond, in all of its glorious bounty:

 For the harder stuff, fruit is also a key ingredient that’s opened doors to all types of drinkers.
 In Troutdale, stop into McMenamins Edgefield Distillery, home of the easy-drinkin’ pear brandy made from Hood River pears and Aval Pota apple pie-inspired whiskey featuring Hood River apples.
 In Portland, grab a tasting and tour at Clear Creek Distillery, known for their exquisite pear brandy and other fruit spirits made exclusively from Oregon’s orchards (as well as plums from Oregon Fruit Products).
 Wild Roots Vodka, on Portland’s Distillery Row, captures the essence of Oregon-grown raspberries and marionberries with their unique infused vodka.
 From field to bottle, these fruit-based spirits come at a premium and are typically made in small batches by hand according to season.

 6. Try a new recipe

 Once you’re equipped with local ingredients, unleash your inner chef with some Oregon-centric recipes.
 Oregon Fruit Products has enough recipes to keep your taste buds happy this summer and beyond — including apple-cherry pancakes in a skillet, cherry-plum compote for toast, peach bellini cocktails, blackberry-glazed salmon glaze and much more.
 Or maybe you fancy a quarantine-style Oregon pear and hazelnut crisp?
 The options are endless.